Applying for Enrollment at NPA

 - Obtain receipt for Application Packet from NPA receptionist.

-- NPA expects to notify applicants of lottery results at the end of January.
-Thank you again for your interest.
+- NPA expects to notify applicants of lottery results at the beginning of February.
+Thank you again for your interest in NPA.

 FAQ’s Regarding NPA’s Enrollment and Lottery Process